anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Exactly once processing, no duplicates
   * First in first out messages delivery

 Data retention is 3 days default, max 14 days.
 Low latency, <10ms on publich and receive. message size is 256kb max.

-Consumers receive records from SQS, process them and delete them afterwards.

-> SQS vs. kinesis

-* SQS for order, image processing. good for decoupling front and backend, and it can only received by one consumer. highly scalable, data deleted after read, capable of delaying messages
-* SQS max object size is 256kb (more if using extended lib), KDS is  1MB, and KDF is 128MB at destination
-* Kinesis streams for fast log and data intake and processing, real-time metrics and reporting, real-time data analytics, complex stream processing. read and replays records in same order, many apps can read from the same kinesis data stream, 1MB payload, data deleted after retention period, ordering of records is preserved at shard level, provisioned vs. on-demand mode with replay capability
+SQS only allows one consumer.

 Security: